 It would appear that in addition to endorsing “verbatim” what ended up becoming the language of the 2030 Agenda, the Archbishop, on behalf of His Humbleness, Francis, also made a financial commitment on the part of the Holy See for the purpose of implementing the U.N.’s Sustainable Development Goals.

-Keep that in mind if and when your parish asks for donations to Peter’s Pence; something that took place in most parishes in early July.
+Keep that in mind if and when your parish asks for donations to Peter’s Pence; something that took place in most parishes in the the U.S. in early July.

 So far so good, but the solution proposed by the writer therein is as follows: